TF2-Engine/TF2/README.md

 ### Pruning

-TF2 Prune unit includes random pruning and channel pruning(code will be published later).
-The random pruning algorithm randomly prune the model data, the prune rate is high, but the model after pruning is a sparse model.
-Channel pruning is a kind of structured pruning, which can dynamically prune the channel.
-This method can directly reduce the number of channels and reduce the amount of calculation.
-The advantage of this method is that after the channel is pruned, the original precision is restored and the number of training times is small; the pruned model can be directly calculated based on the existing architecture TF2 architecture.
-The pruning rate of ResNet50 and the precision before and after pruning are shown in the table below.
-See the link for the pruned model.
-Pruning the model allows for a 1.6x speedup on the FPGA.
+TF2 Pruning unit includes random pruning and channel pruning modules ( code will be published later ).
+The random pruning algorithm is a high pruning rate method, but the pruned model is a sparse model.
+Channel pruning is a kind of structuralized pruning, which is a dynamic pruning method.
+This method can directly reduce the channels to lower the computational cost.
+The advantages of this method are 1. the pruned model can be re-trained to the original accuracy with limited training iterations 2. the pruned model can be directly loaded into TF2 Runtime Engine.
+The pruning rate and the accuracy with or without pruning of ResNet50 are shown in the table below.
+Model pruning can realize 1.6x speedup on FPGA.

 | Pruned Ratio | Top1   | Top5   | Top1-gap | Top5-gap |
 | ------------ | ------ | ------ | -------- | -------- |